Saraswat cuisine: Lacto-vegetarian Saraswat cuisine

 Their curries use a lot of coconut, coconut oil, tamarind, kokum& curry leaves and the cuisine is largely influenced by South Indian cuisine.
 The cuisine is very similar to Malvani cuisine of southern Konkan and Udupi or Mangalorean cuisine.
 Their cuisine is less spicy and has less Portuguese cuisine influences than the cuisine of their Goan Catholic counterparts.
 Hooman ani xit (fish curry and steamed rice) is the staple food of the Saraswat Brahmins of Goa, whereas the regular consumption of Indian breads such as puris, chapatis and parathas are seen mainly amongst the Saraswat Brahmin of Maharashtra, India.
 Satvik Brahmin (sub-set of Saraswat Brahmins), which is a strictly vegetarian cuisine that does not use vegetables that grow underground, such as onions, potatoes, garlic, etc. Dishes such as Savalem raandaap are prepared among the Bhats (Priests), conservative Goud Saraswat Brahmins and Chitrapur Saraswat Brahmins.
 This is followed by most Konkani families on festivals like Ganesh Chaturthi follow this style of cooking.
 On certain days (Mondays in particular), some Saraswat Brahmins eat only vegetarian food.
 This is particularly true in families whose Kuldevta (clan deity) or other family deities like Mangesh, Nagueshi or any other form of Mahadeva Shiva.
 In Punjab and Jammu region, Saraswat Brahmins traditionally observe strict lacto vegetarian diet.

-Various Saraswat cuisine
+Various Saraswat cuisines

 Rajapur Saraswat cuisine

 This cuisine forms a part of lacto-vegetarian cuisine.
 This cuisine has the combination of Goan, Udupi and Malvani cuisine culture.

 Khatkhatem, a stew containing at least six vegetables, is popular.
 Other popular dishes include bhaji or shaak (made from different vegetable curry and fruit), vaal bhaji (a curry/dish made out of drumsticks) usli/Usal (spicy pulses in a thin watery gravy), misal (usal topped with fried snacks), tondak (beans combined with cashews), rass (coconut-based dishes), undri (a dish made out of rice flour, jaggery, and coconut), ghawan (a special variant of dosa, which is similar to neer dose, a Tuluva dish) hoomans (different types of curries), karams (vegetable salads), lonche (Indian pickles) and papads/happal (flatbread).
 Fast foods include Moongacho gathi (curried green gram), botatyache patal bhaji (potato curry), tur dal ross (split pigeon pea curry), etc.